The Facts About Recreational Marijuana

 problems.
 These include detoxification, behavioral therapies, and regular attendance

+and teens.
 Teens often refer to these stories and laws to defend their use of marijuana.